-Al-Fatiha “promotes the progressive Islamic notions of peace, equality and justice” and has eight chapters in United States’ cities.
+Al-Fatiha “promoted the progressive Islamic notions of peace, equality and justice” and had eight chapters in United States’ cities before its dissolution in 2011.
 Al-Fatiha also organized the First International Retreat for GLBT Muslims that was held in Boston during October 1998.
 Retrieved from http://www.al-fatiha.org.

 Information about same-sex sexual activity and Muslim sexual ethics is provided by the Feminist Sexual Ethics Project who contend that “same-sex sexual expression has been a more or less recognized aspect of Muslim societies for many centuries, as can be seen through literature, history, and law.”
 Retrieved from http://www.brandeis.edu/projects/fse/muslim/mus-essays/mus-ess-homosex.html.

 2SPR- Two Spirit Press Room “is a Media and Cultural Literacy Project that focuses on the cultural and spiritual inheritances and rights of Native GLBT and Two Spirit People.
 Its work is centered in cultivating accurate portrayals of Native GLBT people in the press, community-building; and leadership of Native women.”
 Retrieved from http://home.earthlink.net/~lafor002//.